yvesbou/uni-v2-clone/auditing_week_7/mutation-testing/solutions.md

 ## TWAP

-I wrote a test that checks that the TWAP returns the desired price
+I wrote a test that checks that the TWAP returns the desired price and both mutations would lead to a false price.

 ```
 Mutation: